michaeljmurphy/mytrailheadremote/README.md

 # myTrailheadRemote

-This PoC is to demonstrate updating trailmix assignments from a remote myTrailhead org.
+This PoC is to demonstrate updating trailmix assignments from a remote org.

 @todo: unassignments, error messages, failure states, better ux